Unity-Technologies/ml-agents/docs/Contribution-Guidelines.md

 as we expect all our contributors to follow it.

-Second, before starting on a project that you intend to contribute to ML-Agents, we strongly recommend posting on our [Issues page](https://github.com/Unity-Technologies/ml-agents/issues) and briefly outlining the changes you plan to make.
+Second, before starting on a project that you intend to contribute to ML-Agents (whether environments or modifications to the codebase), we **strongly** recommend posting on our
+[Issues page](https://github.com/Unity-Technologies/ml-agents/issues) and
+briefly outlining the changes you plan to make.
 This will enable us to provide some context that may be helpful for you.
 This could range from advice and